bixbydevelopers/capsule-sample-space-resorts/README.md

 projection (ex: `SpaceResort#gravity`), and we annotate any resort names, planets and search criteria as Values.
 We also add a special flagged signal route to `ProjectResort`.
 This is in case there were multiple space resorts that matched the search inputs.
-Then the `ProjectResort` Action will ask the user to select a single space resort before providing the answer.
+Then the `ProjectResort` action will ask the user to select a single space resort before providing the answer.

 #### Inner Property Projections (Continuations)